Xtr126/wayland-getevent/README.md

 Download executable binary from [releases](https://github.com/Xtr126/wayland-getevent/releases).
 It is advisable to build the client from source instead so that it can link against the system libraries.
 > [!NOTE]
-> This tool has been discontinued as it cannot be made more user-friendly.
-An alternative by using a modified version of cage as passthrough compositor is being worked on.
+> This tool has been discontinued.
+An alternative version by using a modified version of cage as passthrough compositor is being worked on.
 [More details](./README-alt.md)

 ---
 Usage